American Farmland Trust: History

 Jim Moseley, former USDA Deputy Secretary, serve on AFT's board of directors.

 AFT was one of the first agricultural land trusts in the nation and is the only one with a national scope.
-In 1985, AFT protected Wolfe’s Neck Farm with an agricultural conservation easement.
+In 1985, AFT protected Wolfe's Neck Farm with an agricultural conservation easement.

-In 2000, AFT launched Smart Growth America.
+In 2000, AFT launched Smart Growth America, a national coalition aimed at reforming development practices to support sustainable land use and preserve working farmland.
+Initially created under AFT's umbrella, the initiative has brought together stakeholders from environmental groups to urban planners.

-AFT helped create state and local land trusts throughout the country including the Colorado Cattlemen’s Agricultural Land Trust in 1995 and the Texas Agricultural Land Trust in 2006.
+AFT helped create state and local land trusts throughout the country including the Colorado Cattlemen's Agricultural Land Trust in 1995 and the Texas Agricultural Land Trust in 2006.

 In 2012, with the Electric Power Research Institute and an expert advisory committee, AFT launched the first and largest water quality credit trading program in the United States to improve water quality in the Ohio River basin.
 The program received the U.S. Water Prize in 2015.

-AFT leads Farm to Institution New York State (FINYS) which connects New York farms to publicly-funded institutions in the state.
+AFT leads Farm to Institution New York State (FINYS) which connects New York farms to publicly funded institutions in the state.

 AFT promotes farming practices that improve soil health as a way to bring about multiple environmental benefits including carbon sequestration.
-In 2017, AFT became the first United States Climate Alliance Impact Partner in an effort to implement policies and programs that “sequester carbon and reduce greenhouse gases on agricultural lands while improving farm resiliency and productivity.”
+In 2017, AFT became the first United States Climate Alliance Impact Partner in an effort to implement policies and programs that "sequester carbon and reduce greenhouse gases on agricultural lands while improving farm resiliency and productivity."

 In 2020, AFT launched the Farmer Relief Fund, which provided grants of up to $1,000 to small and mid-size direct-market producers with demonstrated need due to the impact of the COVID-19 pandemic.
 In the same year, AFT became a national sponsor of the Leopold Conservation Award Program, which recognizes the outstanding achievements of more than 100 voluntary conservationists annually.